WHAT IS SERVICE DESK?

 Hence, a "service desk" is a help desk developed in an ITIL mold, and help desks are frequently regarded to be old-fashioned compared to the more modern service desk.
 Narrowing down on this decision could be an outcome of ITIL-based marketing of ITSM tools, several other service-based ITSM offerings, or the very fact that the term "help desk" is just not present in ITIL publications.

 To sum up, the difference between a help desk and a service desk is very much in the eye of the beholder.
 Despite the number of differences, an organization will eventually call their help desk or service desk whatever they want.
-It really does not matter what you call your IT support capability, but it is vital to understand what a modern service desk or help desk should provide whichever name you decide on.
+It does not matter what you call your IT support capability, but it is vital to understand what a modern service desk or help desk should provide whichever name you decide on.

 Difference between Service Desk and ITSM

-ITSM refers to all the activities dealing with the designing, producing, delivering, supporting and managing the lifecycle of IT services.
-Even though the most common perception of ITSM among IT users is just "IT support", ITSM actually goes much beyond resolving day-to-day issues.
+ITSM refers to all the activities dealing with the designing, producing, delivering, supporting, and managing the lifecycle of IT services.
+Even though the most common perception of ITSM among IT users is just "IT support", ITSM goes much beyond resolving day-to-day issues.
 The IT team should take care of the end-to-end management of these services.
 It also has a much greater scope than ITSSM, which is, in turn, larger than a service desk tool.

 ITSM covers a wide range of IT management capabilities linked to IT service delivery and support.
-Service desk is a subset of ITSSM (and thus ITSM) and typically includes:
+A service desk is a subset of ITSSM (and thus ITSM) and typically includes: